Combating Cult Mind Control: Reception

 Colorado state counselor Dr. Cathleen A. Mann said Hassan's BITE model "is borrowed material from a 30 year long tradition of social psychological research."
 She also noted that Hassan himself works for a for-profit, anti-cult institute, as opposed to a non-profit one, and opted to self-publish (through his company's publishing house) Combating Cult Mind Control instead of seeking a more traditional route.

-John B. Brown II of the "Pagan Unity Campaign" criticized a policy stated in the book (page 114) which says that although Hassan had "decided not to participate in forcible interventions, believing it was imperative to find another approach".
-"Forcible intervention can be kept as a last resort if all other attempts fail," according to the 1988 Combating edition.
-Brown states that this indicates that Hassan advocates resorting to a forcible intervention if all other attempts fail.
+John B. Brown II of the "Pagan Unity Campaign" suggests that Hassan's statement that he had "decided not to participate in forcible interventions, believing it was imperative to find another approach" (p.
+114) is contradicted by the statement in the 1988 edition that "Forcible intervention can be kept as a last resort if all other attempts fail."

-According to Douglas Cowan, in this book Hassan utilizes a language opposing "freedom" and "captivity", based on the conceptual framework of brainwashing and thought control, and the alleged abuses of civil liberties and human rights.
+According to Douglas Cowan, the book utilizes a language opposing "freedom" and "captivity", based on the conceptual framework of brainwashing and thought control, and the alleged abuses of civil liberties and human rights.
 He writes that these are the precipitating motivation for secular anti-cultists such as Hassan.

-Irving Hexham, professor of religious studies at the University of Calgary, writes that Hassan's description of destructive cults (page 37), as "a group which violates the rights of its members and damages them through the abusive techniques of unethical mind control" is not helpful as he fails to describe how to decide if a group is a cult or not, what are "abusive techniques" and what is "mind control".
+Irving Hexham, professor of religious studies at the University of Calgary, writes that Hassan's description of destructive cults (page 37), as "a group which violates the rights of its members and damages them through the abusive techniques of unethical mind control" is not helpful.
+According to Hexham, "the problem with definitions like this is that they raise more problems than they solve.
+Before we can decide whether a group is a cult or not, we must first define 'rights,' 'abusive techniques,' and 'mind control.'
+Hassan attempts to do this, but his explanations are not very helpful."